programmatix/Brainwave-Processor/notebooks/Stats/README.md

 StatsExplorationTwoVariables - a generalisation of StatsExplorationLEPVsShower that explores every useful technique in 2D space
-StatsExplorationAllFeatures - a generalisation of CircadianAdvancedStats to try and work with all my features DayDataPrep - prepping the tabular day data
+StatsExplorationAllFeatures - a generalisation of CircadianAdvancedStats to try and work with all my features DayDataPrep - prepping the tabular day data StatsExplorationClustering - focussed on refining clustering, as I'll need to do that a lot